 These apprenticeships range from Intermediate Level 2 (equivalent to GCSEs) all the way up to degree Levels 6 and 7 (Bachelors or Masters standard).
 Read more about the different levels at what is an apprenticeship?

 With many of the government's UK transport infrastructure projects well underway, you'll find road and railway apprenticeships advertised regularly.

 Transport for London (TfL) has three options in business, engineering and technology.
-Their business apprenticeships span Levels 3 to 6 and are available in Project Controls, Project Management, Finance, Human Resources, General Management and Commercial Property.
-There are currently ten engineering programmes, from London Underground Engineering (Level 3) to Civil Engineering (Level 6).
-There are two Level 4 technology apprenticeships in Business Analytics and Software Development and one Level 3 in IT Solutions.
+Their business apprenticeships span Levels 3 to 6 and are available in Transport Planning, Project Controls, Project Management, Finance, Commercial Procurement, Human Resources, General Management and Commercial Property.
+There are currently nine engineering programmes, from London Underground Engineering (Level 3) to Civil Engineering (Level 6).
+There are two Level 4 technology apprenticeships in Business Analysis and Software Development and one Level 3 in IT Solutions.

 Another option is with Highways England, as it trains apprentices in a number of areas across its business.
-You could work in project management, IT, civil engineering, electrical engineering, customer service or business administration.
+You could work in project management, business administration, quantity surveying, data analysis.

 Railway apprentices could find themselves working as a train driver or in engineering or the management and planning side of operations.